dummy-co-der/internship-challenge/README.md

 # A new folder will be created by running the command
 $ npm test --no-watch --code-coverage
 ```
 Go to the new folder created with the name code coverage.
-Then navigate to the folder named as fyle-internship-challenge.
-Then open the file index.html which will be openend in the new tab in the default browser (i.e. Chrome, Edge etc.)
+Then navigate to the folder named as fyle-frontend-challenge.
+Then open the file index.html which will be opened in the new tab in the default browser (i.e. Chrome, Edge etc.)

 ## Code coverage and karma report result